lucas-deschamps/Pong-Python/README.md

 # Pong-Python

-**How to run it:** clone or download the project, then access its folder and run `python 3.6 pong.py` from your command-line interface of choice.
+**How to run it:** clone or download the project, then access its folder and run `python3.6 pong.py` from your command-line interface of choice.